TakeprofitTechnology/ReleaseNotes/TPT Bridge MT4.md

 # MT4 Takeprofit Bridge

 ## Version 26.02.11.59 (12 February, 2026)
 ### Changes
 * Fixed incorrect definition for multiple reasons (client, dealer, expert) by the Bridge, which showed UNKNOWN instead.
+* The bridge passes "Color" of the account in FIX external data (tag 1).

 ## Version 26.02.05.45 (5 February, 2026)
 ### Changes